Armonte/daybreak/README.md

 3. run `make all` to generate the executables

 Now, within the "out" folder, there is `daybreak.exe` and a daybreak folder.
-These can be copied to any installation of MBAACC, butfor easy testing, they can be placed in the `mbaa/` folder.
-This can be done either manually, or with the following command:
+These can be copied to any installation of MBAACC, but for easy testing, they are automatically placed in the `mbaa/` folder.

-`make test`

-This will automatically place them in the folder, and it will also run the program.

 ## Usage

-Either by double-clicking `daybreak.exe` or running it in the command line, it will automatically open MBAACC with everything preloaded.
+Either by double-clicking `daybreak.exe`, running it in the command line, or typing `make test` MBAACC will automatically open with all modules preloaded.

 ## Hacking & Modification